SonySemiconductorSolutions/mct-quantization-layers/README.md

 # Model Compression Toolkit (MCT) Quantizers

-The MCT Quantizers library is an open-source library developed by researchers and engineers working at Sony Semiconductor Israel.
+The MCT Quantizers library is an open-source library developed by researchers and engineers working at Sony Semiconductor Solutions.

 It provides tools for easily representing a quantized neural network in both Keras and PyTorch.
 The library offers researchers, developers, and engineers a set of useful quantizers, along with a simple interface for implementing new custom quantizers.